-The United States army never deters themselves from engaging in unorthodox experiments and one such experiment was the GBU-43/B Massive Ordinance Air Blast or MOAB.
-The bomb was crafted by Albert L. Weimorts Jr under a US Air Force research project back in 2002.
-The working mechanism of the GBU-43/B share resemblance to its predecessor BLU-82 system, which was heavily used during the Vietnam War and most recently in Afghanistan.
+The United States army never deters itself from leading unorthodox experiments, and one such experiment was the GBU-43/B Massive Ordnance Air Blast or MOAB.
+The bomb was designed by Albert L. Weimorts Jr. under a U.S Air Force research project back in 2002.

-Due to its massive size, only bigger carrier planes are able to carry it, so an equally gigantic Lockheed C-130 Hercules was chosen.
-These missiles are carefully placed inside C-130 cargo, placing it on a huge cradle.
+Due to its massive size, the MOAB can only be delivered or carried by heavy bombers.
 After its initial drop, the missile was guided to its target by human-controlled GPS systems for pinpoint accuracy.

-As mentioned earlier, it has a blast yield of 46 billion Joules (1 Gigajoules = 1 billion Joules) but how it fares against other bombs?
-On a comparison scale, its yield is quite similar to that of Cold War era’s M-29 Davy Crockett Weapon.
-The projectile used in the M-29 portable recolless gun was one of many variants of the worlds smallest nuclear warheads produced by USA known as W54.
+On a comparison scale, its yield is quite similar to that of the Cold War era’s M-29 Davy Crockett Weapon.
+The projectile used in the M-29 portable recoilless gun is one of the smallest nuclear warheads produced the United States.

-Having a blast yield of 10-20 tons of TNT, this small nuclear weapon is in the same category of GBU-43.
-On the other hand, when compared to the 1.44 megaton W49 thermo-nuclear warhead, which was widely used in ballistic missiles in the 1960s, it has only 1/144,000th or 0.0007% of the total yield.
+With a blast yield of 10-20 tons of TNT, this small nuclear weapon is in the same category as GBU-43.
+However, when compared to the 1.44 megaton W49 thermonuclear warhead, which was widely used in ballistic missiles in the 1960s, it has only 1/144,000th or 0.0007% of the total yield.

 It’s Never Been Used Before (In Combat)